TiagoSeverino/See-Listening/README.md

 This project is not finished yet and we'll keep improving it's functionalities.

-Feel free to share, improve and give your opinion about this project.
+Feel free to share, improve, give your opinion and ideas about the future of this project.

 ## Awards
+  - 2nd Place in the 14th edition of the Ilídio Pinho Foundation Award "Science in the School" Award
   - 3rd Place in Freebots Junior at Portuguese Robotics Open 2017.

 ## Demonstration